Last updated: Monday, August 24, 2020

 The campus sanitizing plan has been developed to provide a safe re-entry of students to campus residential spaces and a plan for maintaining a safe and sanitized environment throughout the academic year.
 A contingency plan has also been created in the event a case of COVID-19 is confirmed on campus.
 Our custodial contractor ABM has provided essential information on best practices and recommendations on the levels and frequency of sanitization to provide a safe, clean and sanitized campus.
 The cleaning protocols in place follow the recommendations and processes developed by ABM for their entire international organization.
 These protocols meet or exceed the CDC cleaning and disinfecting guidelines.

 Students who have a disability that require special housing, transportation, academic-related, or other accommodations must contact Disability Services by emailing Dr. Pam Schwartz at or calling 517/629-0825.
 She will work with the Office of Residential Life, Campus Safety and the Provost's Office to provide the appropriate accommodations.

-The College has designated spaces for quarantine and a process for isolation, which includes minimally shared bathroom access, delivery of meals, laundry availability and the opportunity to continue course work remotely while in quarantine.
+The College has designated spaces for isolation and a process for quarantine, which includes minimally shared bathroom access, delivery of meals, laundry availability and the opportunity to continue course work remotely while in quarantine or isolation.
 Please become familiar with the following procedures: